isaac-perkins/pg-us-census-poc/docs/data.md

    ```
 + #### Creating your own database

-  If you want to create your own database and import data to it you'll need to enable some extensions.
+  If you want to create or use your own database then use these techniques you'll need to enable the PostGIS extension within your database.

   ```sql
   CREATE EXTENSION postgis;